-The first mono mix of the song was made on May 12th, 1966 with the sole intention of being shipped to Capitol Records in the US for inclusion on their make-shift album “Yesterday…And Today.”
-George Martin, Geoff Emerick and 2nd engineer Jerry Boys entered the control room of EMI Studio Three on this day to make this mix as well as the other two tracks being quickly sent to Capitol, these being “I’m Only Sleeping’ and “Dr. Robert.”
-A mono mix of take ten and the ending of take six were made, these being then edited together to make a complete mix.
-With the harmony guitar passages in full volume during the bridges, this mix was unique to America at the time.
+The first mono mix of the song was made on May 12th, 1966 with the sole intention of shipping it to Capitol Records in the US for inclusion on their make-shift album “Yesterday…And Today.”
+George Martin, Geoff Emerick and 2nd engineer Jerry Boys entered the control room of EMI Studio Three on this day to create this mix as well as the other two tracks being quickly sent to Capitol, these being “I’m Only Sleeping’ and “Dr. Robert.”
+A mono mix of "take ten" and the ending of "take six" were made, these then being edited together to make a complete mix.
+With the harmony guitar passages at full volume during the bridges, this mix was unique to America.

-May 20th, 1966 was the day that two stereo mixes of the song were created, one being used for the American "Yesterday...And Today" album and the other for the British “Revolver” album.
+May 20th, 1966 was the day that two stereo mixes of the song were created, one intended for the American "Yesterday...And Today" album and the other for the British “Revolver” album.
 These were made in the control room of EMI Studio One by George Martin, Geoff Emerick and Phil McDonald.
-Once again, in both cases, separate mixes were first made of take ten and then the ending of take six, these then being edited together to comprise each final stereo mix.
-For the "Revolver" mix, the guitar harmonies in the bridges were put substantially quieter during the bridges and the ending was faded somewhat quickly so that Paul’s ending bass guitar flourish and a stray note on George’s guitar are less prominent as compared to what was heard in the previously created American mono mix.
-Each track of the vocals that were created through ADT was isolated on either the left or right channel so that it appears that all of the vocals are centered in the stereo mix.
-The bass guitar, as well as the tambourine, hi-hat and cymbal crash overdubs, were placed primarily on the right channel while the rhythm track is primarily on the left channel.
+Once again, in both cases, separate mixes were first made of "take ten" and then the ending of "take six," these then being edited together to comprise each final stereo mix.
+For the "Revolver" mix, the guitar harmonies in the bridges were put substantially quieter during the bridges and the ending was faded somewhat quickly so that Paul’s final bass guitar flourish and a stray note on George’s guitar are less prominent as compared to what was heard in the previously created American mono mix.
+The vocal track was centered in the stereo mix, the bass guitar and tambourine / cymbal / tambourine track was placed primarily on the right channel, while the rhythm track is primarily on the left channel.